How Can I Recover Investment Losses Caused By Gregory Hill?

 In addition, Gregory Hill was previously discharged by ING Financial Partners in 2010 after he allegedly “did not provide prompt notice to the firm and FINRA of three tax liens.”
 Often times, tax liens are an indication that a Financial Advisor has not properly managed his/her own financial affairs which, in turn, is a poor indication of how he/she may manage customers’ financial affairs.

-Matt Wolper, the Managing Principal of the Wolper Law Firm, is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
+Matt Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
 Prior to representing investors, he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.
 Simply put, he knows how the other side evaluates cases, which gives you a competitive advantage.